codingdisco/valid8/README.md

 ## Why are we doing this?

-These days, there are many options to build landing pages but they all suppose one thing - that you'll want to build an entire website or e-commerce platform eventually and therefore come with an added cost and complexity to set up.
-It may take hours or days to set up a landing page with email capture depending on your technical ability.
+These days, there are many options to build landing pages but they all suppose one thing: that you want to build an entire website or e-commerce platform and, therefore, come with added cost and complexity.
+With a traditional site builder it may take hours or days to set up a landing page and email capture depending on your technical ability.

-This is where Valid8 comes in - yes it's a landing page builder but with one purpose - to validate your idea.
-The flow is simple and requires very little technical ability.
-Simply fill in the blanks, publish your page and you're ready to go.
+This is where Valid8 comes in.
+Yes it's a landing page builder but it has one purpose - **to validate your idea**.

+The flow is simple and requires very little technical ability: fill in the blanks, publish your page and you're ready to go.

 **Don't spend more time than you need to on your next big idea until you know it's going somewhere!**